skip to content

 This course examines the relationship between international politics and Middle Eastern Politics.
 Rather than studying the two in isolation, it is the connectedness of the Middle East with the global context that is the point of departure.
 Key issues and events are situated in relation to the wider global trends and developments that have shaped the international order in the twentieth and twenty-first centuries.
 Key topics include migration, the development of new media technologies, the changing role of religion in society and politics, and the expanding role of the Middle East in addressing supranational challenges, such as violent extremism and climate change.
 In keeping with this approach, the course will introduce materials from a range of sources and voices to underline a relational, historicised, multidirectional and polycentric approach to studying Middle Eastern politics and society.
 Lectures will be structured around four themes: 1.
 Global History and the International System; 2.
 The Global Twentieth Century and the Transformation of the Contemporary Middle East; 3.
 Religion, Identity and Global Order; 4.
 Culture, Diplomacy and Foreign Policy into the Twenty-first Century.

-Special Subject in the Pre-modern Middle East: Islamic Art and Architecture: Routes, Roots and New Frontiers
+Special Subject in the Pre-modern Middle East: Power, Patronage and Material Culture in the Islamic World

-Special Subject in the Contemporary Middle East: Israel: Invention of a Culture
+Special Subject in the Contemporary Middle East: Israel: The Quest for a National Culture

 Comparative Semitic Linguistics